-In our interconnected world conflicts cannot be resolved by any one country alone.
-It is just as true that hardly any country can fully protect itself against cross-border threats.
-That is why we need partners and alliances that provide mutual support and solidarity.
+In a globally interconnected world, no country can resolve international conflicts by itself.
+Equally, hardly any country can protect itself sufficiently against cross-border risks and threats on its own.
+That is why Germany needs partners and alliances that provide mutual support and solidarity.
 The North Atlantic Alliance (NATO) remains a central pillar of German security and defence policy.
-With its current 29 members, NATO is an important guarantor of security and stability in the Euro-Atlantic area.

 Collective defence, crisis management and cooperative security

-The crisis management efforts of the Alliance focus on creating security and stability where the security of NATO member countries may be affected.
-This includes crisis prevention, that is, activities to prevent crises and escalation, as well as post-crisis stabilisation efforts, such as in Afghanistan or in Kosovo.
+NATO’s crisis management work focuses on creating security and stability where the security of NATO member countries is affected.
+This involves crisis prevention, that is, endeavours to prevent crises and escalation, as well as crisis management and post-conflict stabilisation efforts, such as in Iraq or in Kosovo.

 The third task, cooperative security, describes NATO’s desire to cooperate with non-NATO countries with a view to maintaining international security and stability.
-This cooperation may take different forms, for example promoting dialogue with a view to creating transparency and building confidence.
+This cooperation may take different forms, for example promoting dialogue in order to create transparency and build confidence.

 At their summit on 14 June 2021, NATO Heads of State and Government agreed to update the Alliance’s Strategic Concept by their next Summit in 2022.